Our job is to be bold at work.

 About This Role:

-- Consult with clients to apply Forrester’s research in the context of their specific business environment and help solve their problems through inquiry, guidance sessions, and advisory.
+- Consult with clients to apply Forrester’s research in the context of their specific business environment and help solve their problems through inquiry and advisory.

-- Present at Forrester-sponsored industry events and deliver client webinars.
+- Present at Forrester-sponsored and industry-related events and deliver client webinars.

-- Establish an industry presence as an influential speaker and thinker and build relationships with key security and risk professionals, the technology vendors that serve them, and the journalists who cover the sector.
+- Establish an industry presence as an influential speaker and thinker; build relationships with senior data management professionals as well as with the technology vendors that serve them and the journalists who cover the area; and participate in vendor briefings and field press inquiries as necessary.

-- Deep intellectual curiosity about the effect of technology on the business landscape; solid business instincts; a practical understanding of how security professionals operate; a creative view of markets, technologies, and attitudes; and a fascination with the future.
+- Deep intellectual curiosity about the effect of technology on business innovation and how data professionals can enable insights that impact the business; solid business instincts and a practical understanding of what makes companies tick and how data professionals operate; and a creative view of markets, technologies, and attitudes combined with a fascination with the future.

-- Superior listening, critical thinking, and writing skills, as well as memorable presentation skills; the ability to take complex, disparate ideas and distill them into simple, provocative concepts — and the willingness to take a stand on vendors and outcomes.
+- Superior listening, critical thinking, writing, as well as memorable presentation skills.
+Analysts are expected to take complex, disparate ideas (the big answers almost never come from one source) and distill them into simple, provocative concepts — and be willing to take a stand on vendors and outcomes.

 Explore #ForresterLife on: